vaakian/contextmenu/README.md

 ```

 ## Quick example
-Use `ContextMenu` component to create a context menu.
+Use the `ContextMenu` component to create a context menu.

-1. in Vue setup
+1. Vue setup
 ```html
 <script setup lang="ts">
 import { ContextMenu } from '@contextmenu/vue'